 Electronic supplementary material

-Additional file 2: Public areas are those without clear management designation.
+Additional file 2: Deforestation likelihood as it relates to land use designation.
+Public areas are those without clear management designation.
 (PDF 379 KB)

 About this article